-Panel F shows the corresponding welfare costs.
-The 3D visualization, which is figure (28), is shown in the Appendix (6.3).
-As panel F describes, the ratio of the domestic currency spent on consumption goods has a positive impact on the welfare cost for small values of the transaction cost and the magnitude of the impact is relatively big.
-However, the ratio of domestic currency to consumption has a negative impact on the welfare costs when transaction cost is big enough like 0.0946.
-The increase in the domestic currency to consumption ratio reduces the welfare of the consumer for small transaction costs while enhances consumer's welfare for the big transaction costs.
+(30), is shown in Appendix (7.3).
+As panel F describes, the domestic currency to consumption ratio has a positive impact on the welfare cost for small values of the transaction cost and the magnitude of the impact is relatively big.
+However, the ratio of domestic currency to consumption has a negative impact on the welfare costs when transaction cost is large enough like 0.0946.
+The increase in the domestic currency to consumption ratio reduces the welfare of the consumer for small transaction costs while enhances consumer's welfare for the large transaction costs.
 Therefore, central banks can reduce the welfare cost of consumers when the transaction cost of using a CBDC is relatively high by encouraging them to spend a higher fraction of their money in the domestic market.
 What is more, the transaction cost τ{cc} has a positive impact on the welfare cost.
-The maximum welfare loss occurs when the transaction cost is at maximum and domestic money to consumption ratio is at minimum.
-Domestic currency to the consumption goods ratio plays a critical role when $\tau{cc} = 0.0293$.
-The slightest decrease in that ratio from benchmark rate of 0.33 leads to welfare gains while increase creates welfare losses.
-Figure (12) and (13) shows welfare cost of the price and the nominal exchange rate for the different combination of the τ{cc} and domestic currency to consumption ratios.
-The decreasing welfare cost of the price and the increasing first and then decreasing welfare cost of the nominal exchange rate is consistent with the trends in figure (6) and (9) in the previous sections (4.1).
+The maximum welfare loss occurs when the transaction cost is at maximum and the domestic currency to consumption ratio is at minimum.
+Domestic currency to consumption ratio plays a critical role when $\tau{cc} = 0.0293$.
+The slightest decrease in that ratio from the benchmark rate of 0.33 leads to welfare gains while an increase creates welfare losses.
+Figure (12) and (13) show the welfare cost of the price and nominal exchange rate for the different combination of the τ{cc} and domestic currency to consumption ratios.
+The decreasing welfare cost of the price and the increasing first but then decreasing welfare cost of the nominal exchange rate is consistent with the trends in Figure (6) and (9) in section (5.1).
 From both figures, it is easy to observe that as the transaction cost increases, the domestic currency to consumption ratio generates a more visible and significant impact on the welfare cost of the representative household.

-The effect of the domestic currency to the consumption ratio on other core variables is generated solely through the travel time cost to the asset market.
+The effect of the domestic currency to consumption ratio on other core variables is generated solely through the travel time cost to the asset market.
 However, the transaction cost of the private cryptocurrency can impact the variables and welfare costs through both the travel time cost and the transaction cost involved while conducting transactions.
-As shown in figure (11), the total transaction expenditure is one of the major sources of the welfare cost of both price and nominal exchange rate.
-The travel time cost to the asset market is not individually significantly sensitive to the change in $\frac{M}{Pc}$ ratio when the transaction cost is low.
+As shown in Figure (11), the total transaction expenditure is one of the major sources of the welfare cost of both price and nominal exchange rate.
+The travel time cost to the asset market is not individually significantly sensitive to the change in $\frac{M}{P_c}$ ratio when the transaction cost is low.
+However, the sensitivity increases as the transaction cost goes up.
+What is more, the combined effect of the transaction cost on both the φ and the total transaction expenditure amplifies the impact and generates more significant changes in critical variables.
+That is the major reason why we observe the welfare cost values in Table (5).